|Deputy Chief of Probation|

 Knowledge of state laws and local ordinances related to adult probation.

-Knowledge of computer assisted, databases record keeping.
+Knowledge of computer assisted, database record keeping.

 Skill in the use of modern office equipment and in the use of standard computer applications.